 - Tower art must have adequate clear space around the Tower.

 - Tower artwork may only be used by campus entities.

 Any designs using the Tower must have prior written approval from the Office of Trademark Licensing.

 The University of Texas at Austin seal is an important element in our visual identity.
 Its use is reserved for official communications from the Office of the President as well as business cards and stationery for all colleges, schools and units and official university documents, certificates, awards and plaques.
 The seal may not be used on any other materials, banners and signs, etc. without prior written approval from the Office of Brand, Trademarks and Licensing.

 The seal should always appear in burnt orange (Pantone 159), with the exception of an all-black version and an all-white version for reverses on dark backgrounds.
-The full-color version of the seal is permitted for use primarily by The University of Texas System.
+The full-color version of the seal is permitted for use by The University of Texas System.